 1. Spills and Unauthorized Discharges.
-Information regarding all spills and unauthorized discharges (except SSOs) that may endanger health or the environment shall be provided verbally to the Regional Water Board 2 within 24 hours from the time the Discharger becomes aware of the circumstances and a written report shall also be provided within five (5) days of the time the
+Information regarding all spills and unauthorized discharges (except a Sanitary Sewer Overflow [SSO]) that may endanger health or the environment shall be provided verbally to the Regional Water Board 1 within 24 hours from the time the Discharger becomes aware of the circumstances and a written report shall also be provided within five (5) days of the time the Discharger becomes aware of the circumstances of the spill or unauthorized discharge.